maki10/websocket/README.md

 More about this package on a link: [Laravel WebSockets](https://beyondco.de/docs/laravel-websockets/getting-started/introduction).

 ## Checking project
 For this project, I used Valet for local development.
-This project can be also run with a default server with the following command `$php artisan serve`.
+This project can be also run with a default server with the following command `$ php artisan serve`.

 Navigate to your favourite browser and open this project.
 Default login data: